pingcap/docs/tiflash/use-tiflash.md

 > **Note:**
 >
-> By default, TiFlash does not support using the MPP mode in partition tables.
+> By default, TiFlash does not support using the MPP mode in partitioned tables.

 TiFlash provides the following two global/session variables to control whether to use Broadcast Hash Join: